Maine Rural Health Research Center

 This project will examine rural-urban differences in healthcare use and access to healthcare services among elderly Medicare enrollees using the 2011-2013 Medicare Current Beneficiary Survey.
 We also will identify the socioeconomic and health factors that may place rural seniors at risk for poor healthcare access.

-Topics: Aging, Health insurance and the uninsured, Medicare
+Topics: Aging, Medicare

 Healthcare Use and Access Among Rural & Urban Non-elderly Disabled Medicare Beneficiaries